Level: ⚫⚫⚫⚪⚪ Advanced

 Requirements

-• GAMS Installed, Magpie model folder cloned on local computer
+• GAMS installed, MAgPIE cloned on local machine

-• Undertaken Tutorial 4 and 5 and understand how to start model run
+• Undertaken Tutorials 4 and 5 with an understanding of how to start a model run

 Content